SalAndris/critical-look-at-llms/README.md

 The usage of loaded, intelligent-sounding words like "reasoning" is no accident.
 Anthropomorphizing LLMs and using phrases such as "reasoning", "thinking" or "planning" makes the users attribute goals and intentions to artifical statistical models.
 These are simple marketing tricks, nothing more.
 LLMs are incapable of reasoning in any capacity `[24]`.

-The so-called "reasoning" in LLMs is basically a mechanism to encourage the model the generate a bunch of intermediate text before returning the final solution.
+The so-called "reasoning" in LLMs is basically a mechanism to encourage the model they generate a bunch of intermediate text before returning the final solution.
+The way this works is that text is not immediately generated to the user, but rather so-called reasoning sentences are generated in the brackground first.
+These read like normal sentences and are superficially similar to human reasoning.
+Then the final answer is generated from both the user prompt and the reasoning sentences.
 While this technique has improved performance on certain benchmarks, it does not constitute genuine reasoning.
 Reasoning is thinking step by step using logic and plannig.
 Benchmark results on tests which require geniune reasoning have largely remained the same `[24]`.

 To test the reasoning abilities of LLMs, researches created simple tasks, and prompted the LLMs to solve them.
 For example:

 ![GSM8K example](gsm8k.png)

 Then, researchers changed irrelevant parts of the text, such as names.
 If these models truly reasoned, no change in performance should occur.
 Yet, on average 10% performance drop can be observed.
 If the numbers are also changed the average performance drops by 15%.
 The researchers also tried adding irrelevant information to the text.
 Performance dropped by **17-65%**.
-The authers write: **"We found no evidence of formal reasoning in language models, their behavior is better explained by sophisticated and fragile pattern matching"** `[25]`.
+The authors write: **"We found no evidence of formal reasoning in language models, their behavior is better explained by sophisticated and fragile pattern matching"** `[25]`.

 ![GSM-NoOp](gsmnoop.png)